eeriemyxi/lismi/README.md

    folder of this project.
 E.g., you can do `-pW ten-thousand.txt` to select the 10K word file from [here](src/lismi/words/ten-thousand.txt).
 Your current working directory (CWD) does not matter.
-1. When the report card is shown, you can use backspace or C-W or C-backspace to go back and correct yourself somewhere in the test you just completed.
+1. When the report card is shown, you can use backspace or C-w or C-backspace to go back and correct yourself somewhere in the test you just completed.
 Do note that that the time you spent reading the report card is accounted for calculating WPM.
 1. You can use